JeringTech/Markdig.Extensions.FlexiBlocks/Specs/SectionsSpecs.md

 </section>
 ````````````````````````````````

-Linking to sections by the text content of their headings can be disabled by setting `SectionExtensionOptions.DefaultSectionBlockOptions.AutoLinkable` to `false` (note
+Linking to sections by the text content of their headings can be disabled by setting `SectionsExtensionOptions.DefaultSectionBlockOptions.AutoLinkable` to `false` (note
-that linking to sections is also disabled if `SectionExtensionOptions.DefaultSectionBlockOptions.GenerateIdentifier` is set to `false`):
+that linking to sections is also disabled if `SectionsExtensionOptions.DefaultSectionBlockOptions.GenerateIdentifier` is set to `false`):

 ```````````````````````````````` options
 {